 Diego Sierra is a graduate from the Escuela Libre de Derecho where he graduated with honours and was president of the student council in 2006-2007.
 He holds a master of laws degree (LLM) and a certificate in business administration with honours from Northwestern University School of Law and Kellogg School of Management in Chicago (2011).
 He was an international visiting attorney at Skadden, Arps, Slate, Meagher & Flom LLP, in New York (2011-2012).
 Diego Sierra is admitted to practise in New York.
-He has been recognised as one of the top Mexican bankruptcy and restructuring practitioners by Chambers and Partners, Who's Who Legal and The Legal 500, and is co-chair of the insolvency committee (2017-2019) of the Mexican Bar Association.
+He has been recognised as one of the top Mexican bankruptcy and restructuring practitioners by Chambers and Partners, Who's Who Legal and The Legal 500, and is co-chair of the insolvency committee (2017-2021) of the Mexican Bar Association.
+In 2019, Global Restructuring Review recognised Von Wobeser y Sierra, SC's insolvency practice as one of the top 100 worldwide.